 - TESOL teacher

 Messiah’s nationally recognized internship program places students in a variety of Spanish internships.
 A few examples include:

 - Health care, education and social work internships during semester abroad

 At Messiah College, one of the top private Christian colleges in the U.S., you’ll find yourself fully immersed in Spanish language, culture and literature as you learn from faculty who have studied and lived in Spanish-speaking regions of the world.
 Through challenging coursework and study abroad immersion experiences, you’ll develop linguistic competence, critical thinking skills and a profound appreciation of the culture, literature and civilization of the world’s Spanish-speaking peoples.

 Introductory-level Spanish courses focus on grammar, phonetics, conversation, and composition.
 Beyond that, you will divide your studies between Latin American and Peninsular Spanish.

 You may wish to pursue teaching certification, grades K–12.
 In addition to general education and Spanish requirements, you will take a variety of education courses, including two field experiences and the student teaching semester.

 Study abroad requirement

-As a Spanish major, you’ll spend at least one semester at the Universidad de Barcelona, Spain, one of the largest and most prestigious universities in Spain as part of the Brethren Colleges Abroad (BCA) program or at the Pontificia Universiadad Católica de Valparasío, Chile, through the International Studies Abroad (ISA) program.
+As a Spanish major, you’ll spend at least one semester at the Universidad de Granada, Spain or at the Pontificia Universiadad Católica de Valparasío, Chile, through the International Studies Abroad (ISA) program.

 In Spain or Chile, you’ll live with a Spanish or Chilean family or in student housing, and have the opportunity to increase your knowledge of the Spanish language and the local culture on a daily basis.